cloudrainstar/bionemo-framework/docs/docs/user-guide/nemo2.md

 [Ring Attention](https://arxiv.org/abs/2310.01889).
 In general, if you are using a transformer, context parallelism is going to perform better than sequence parallelism for very long input sequences.
-That said, due to the necessity of all-gather and reduce scatter operations throughout the architecture, the general advice that you should avoid these kinds of parallelism if a microbatch fits on a single device still holds.
+That said, due to the necessity of all-gather and reduce scatter operations throughout the architecture, the general advice that you should avoid these kinds of parallelism if a micro-batch fits on a single device still holds.
 Splitting across elements in a global batch represent the fewest necessary communications between GPUs on your cluster, so standard DDP should run the fastest if you can get your training loop for a micro batch to fit on one GPU.